 Lee has served as a clinical supervisor of budding optometrists at UNSW and has lectured part-time in spectacle lens design and patient communication.
-He has been awarded prizes in clinical optometry and contact lens practice and has been involved in research in spectacle and contact lenses.
+He has been awarded prizes in clinical optometry and contact lens practice and has been involved in research in multifocal spectacles and contact lenses.

-Living in the Hills District, Lee has three teenage sons and has always had a strong involvement in football and futsal (indoor soccer) as a player, coach and administrator.
-He now plays in the Hills District and is a keen fan and tragic of the Arsenal Football Club.
+Living in the Hills District, Lee has three sons and has always had a strong involvement in football and futsal (indoor soccer) as a player, coach and administrator.
+He had played in the Hills District and for UNSW and is a keen fan and tragic of the Arsenal Football Club.